Sometimes your pipelines need to be able to access a Docker daemon directly. You can now use Docker commands such as

 Simply set the property

 docker: true in your pipeline and a Docker daemon will be provisioned exclusively for your pipeline.
+The pipeline container will run in privileged mode.
 When your pipeline terminates, the daemon (and the host on which it runs) is destroyed.

 build: box: alpine docker: true steps: ...